 - Top 5 Things NOT To Do After Returning From Abroad

-One of the best ways to work through reverse culture shock is to incorporate what you've learned abroad into your everyday life in Denver and live out your commitment to global citizenship.
-See the next section for some ideas of opportunities to be active in the international community on-campus and in the Denver area.
+One of the best ways to work through reverse culture shock is to incorporate what you've learned abroad into your everyday life back home in your local community and live out your commitment to global citizenship.
+See the next section for some ideas around opportunities to engage with the international community on-campus and in the Denver area.

 - Continue or begin language studies

-- The Center for Community Engagement and Service Learning maintains a list of DU student organizations dedicated to public good and social change.
+- The Center for Community Engagement and Service Learning and DUSA offer service opportunities at DU and in the local community.